How the Pugh/UMMS scandal was rooted in privatization and lax ethics rules

 Opening the Checkbook

-Kelly and his wife, Janet, chipped in $6,000, the maximum individual allowable in a four-year election cycle.
+Kelly and his wife, Janet, chipped in $6,000, the maximum individual donation allowable in a four-year election cycle.

 UMMS board chairman Stephen Burch added another $5,000.